Lumbar Degenerative Disc Disease as a Cause of

-Chronic back pain and the reasons why lower back pain exists can often be explained by looking at the overall anatomy of the spine.
+Chronic back pain and the reasons why lower back pain exists, such as lumbar degenerative disc disease (DDD), can often be explained by looking at the overall anatomy of the spine.
 Mechanically, everything associated with the anatomy of the lumbar spine revolves around the disc.
 To understand this better, it helps to gain an understanding of the function of the lumbar spine.
 The disc functions like a shock absorber.
 This structure absorbs impact and still allows for motion of the spine.
 It also has to have restraints to prevent damage to itself and the other spinal structures such as the nerves and facets.
 These requirements create some major demands.
 We will discuss those demands and offer causes of low back pain and reasons to why lower back problems exist.

 In appearance, a disc of the lumbar spine looks like a jelly donut.
 The jelly (called the nucleus) is made of sugars attached to a protein backbone called a proteoglycan.
 This structure allows it to act like a giant sponge.
 The jelly pulls in water from the body of the vertebra to create a high-pressure interior matrix (think of the jelly as the air pressure in a tire).